fabric8io/fabric8/docs/profiles.md

 1. .zip files which have been copied to the `<fabric_home>/fabric` directory.
 1. .properties file which haven been copied to the `<fabric_home>/fabric` directory.

 In the .properties files, you specify url locations for .zip files to be imported.
-For example fabric uses this to import its own quickstarts out of the box, by having a `quickstarts.properties` file with the following content
+For example fabric uses this to import additional profiles such as the quickstarts, by having a `io.fabric8.import.profiles.properties` file with the following content

-    quickstarts = mvn:io.fabric8.quickstarts/fabric8-quickstarts-parent/${project.version}/zip/profile
+    importProfileURLs = ${env:FABRIC8_IMPORT_PROFILE_URLS?:mvn:io.fabric8.quickstarts/fabric8-quickstarts-parent/${version:fabric}/zip/profile}

+The url above is using the [environment property resolver](http://fabric8.io/gitbook/propertyResolver.html#env) to either load urls from the given environment variable, or if not provided, then use the default value which is `mvn:io.fabric8.quickstarts/fabric8-quickstarts-parent/${version:fabric}/zip/profile`.
+Notice how the url uses the `?:` elvis operator so we can lookup the environment variable, and if not given, then fallback and use the default value.
+The value `${version:fabric}` will get replaced with the version of fabric8.

+The environment variable `FABRIC8_IMPORT_PROFILE_URLS` can be used to define custom profiles to be loaded instead of the quickstarts.
+Multiple urls can be separated bt comma.
+For example to load two custom profiles instead of the quickstarts, then the environment can be configured with:

+    export FABRIC8_IMPORT_PROFILE_URLS="mvn:com.foo/myprofiles/1.0,mvn:com.foo/myotherprofiles/1.0"

 ##### Disabling quickstarts

-This allows easily to disable importing the quickstarts, by either deleting the `quickstarts.properties` file, or disable the above line,  by prefixing the line with the `#` character.
+This allows easily to disable importing the quickstarts, by either deleting the `io.fabric8.import.profiles.properties` file, or disable the above line,  by prefixing the line with the `#` character, or setting the environment variable `FABRIC8_IMPORT_PROFILE_URLS` to the value `false`.